-Christopher’s poems, forthcoming in the 2018 Pushcart Prize Anthology, Meridian, Narrative Magazine, Passages North, North American Review, Carolina Quarterly, and Blackbird, have been published recently in journals such as Ploughshares, the Missouri Review, Prairie Schooner, Southern Indiana Review, Hayden’s Ferry Review, Columbia Poetry Review, Crazyhorse, The Iowa Review Blog, Sycamore Review, Mid-American Review, Poetry Northwest, Sixth Finch, Phoebe, The Laurel Review, Hotel Amerika, The Southampton Review, Redivider, River Styx, Rattle, The Journal, DIAGRAM, Cider Press Review, The Greensboro Review, Subtropics, Pool, New South, Witness, Fairy Tale Review, Crab Creek Review, The Pinch, Salt Hill, The Hollins Critic, Slice Magazine, Barrow Street, Ninth Letter, Third Coast, Salamander, Southeast Review, Cream City Review, Another Chicago Magazine, Quarter After Eight, The Minnesota Review, Barrelhouse, Whiskey Island, Paper Darts, Nashville Review, and the anthologies Best New Poets 2014, Every River on Earth: Writing from Appalachian Ohio (Ohio University Press), The Doll Collection (Terrapin Books), Nothing to Declare: A Guide to the Flash Sequence (White Pine Press), and Prairie Gold: An Anthology of the American Heartland (Ice Cube Press).
+Christopher’s poems, forthcoming in the 2018 Pushcart Prize Anthology, Alaska Quarterly Review, Gulf Coast, Narrative Magazine, Passages North, Pleiades, cream city review, North American Review, Carolina Quarterly, and Blackbird, have been published recently in journals such as Ploughshares, the Missouri Review, Prairie Schooner, Southern Indiana Review, Meridian, Hayden’s Ferry Review, Columbia Poetry Review, Crazyhorse, The Iowa Review Blog, Sycamore Review, Mid-American Review, Poetry Northwest, Sixth Finch, Phoebe, The Laurel Review, Hotel Amerika, The Southampton Review, Redivider, River Styx, Rattle, The Journal, DIAGRAM, Cider Press Review, The Greensboro Review, Subtropics, Pool, New South, Witness, Fairy Tale Review, Crab Creek Review, The Pinch, Salt Hill, The Hollins Critic, Slice Magazine, Barrow Street, Ninth Letter, Third Coast, Salamander, Southeast Review, Cream City Review, Another Chicago Magazine, Quarter After Eight, The Minnesota Review, Barrelhouse, Whiskey Island, Paper Darts, Nashville Review, and the anthologies Best New Poets 2014, Every River on Earth: Writing from Appalachian Ohio (Ohio University Press), The Doll Collection (Terrapin Books), Nothing to Declare: A Guide to the Flash Sequence (White Pine Press), and Prairie Gold: An Anthology of the American Heartland (Ice Cube Press).

 His creative nonfiction has been published in Passages North, Quarterly, West, Colorado Review and Boulevard.

 Articles & Interviews